mui/mui-x/docs/data/date-pickers/rfc/calendar.md

 ### With Material UI

-You can use slots to override part of the UI in self-contained components:
+Users can use slots to override part of the UI in self-contained components:

 ```tsx
 <DateCalendar slots={{ calendarHeader: CustomCalendarHeader }} />